 Please click here to view the other attendance instructions that are expected to be followed by those who attend.

-A weekly Bible study is being held via Zoom with our Pastor, Chris.
+A fortnightly Bible study is being held via Zoom with our Pastor, Chris.
 Please get in touch for joining details.

 Forget Thee Not